Outsiders (comics): Outsiders (vol. 4)

 As a result of Batman R.I.P. and Final Crisis (where Batman apparently died), the series was renamed Outsiders (vol. 4) and featured a new team roster.
 The change occurred when a new creative team took over, with Peter Tomasi writing and Lee Garbett on art duty.
 Tomasi began with Batman and the Outsiders Special (vol. 2) #1 and the retitled series began with issue #15.

-One night, after going to visit the graves of Thomas and Martha Wayne, Alfred awakens in Wayne Manor to a giant door opening in his room.
+One night, Alfred Pennyworth awakens in Wayne Manor to a giant door opening in his room.
 He walks through it, where he sees a pod with a chair inside.
 He takes a seat, as a hologram of Batman activates.
-Batman explains that, because he has not entered a special code into the Bat-Computer (or any of its subsidiaries) for a certain length of time, this recording is playing (meaning he is probably dead).
-He tells Alfred of a very important mission the latter must undertake on his behalf (since Batman is unable to do so), but gives him a choice to accept or decline.
+Batman explains that, because he has not entered a special code into the Bat-Computer for a certain length of time, this recording is playing (meaning he is probably dead).
+He tells Alfred of an important mission the latter must undertake on his behalf (since Batman is unable to do so), but gives him a choice to accept or decline.
 Alfred promptly accepts; Batman explains what Alfred has meant to him throughout his life, saying to him what he did not have a chance to say at his death: "Goodbye, Dad."

 With this, Batman charges Alfred to assemble a new team of Outsiders.
-Alfred travels around the planet, recruiting Roy Raymond, Black Lightning, Geo-Force (leader), Halo, Katana, Creeper, and Metamorpho.
+Alfred travels around the planet, recruiting Roy Raymond, Black Lightning, Geo-Force, Halo, Katana, Creeper, and Metamorpho.
 As a member of the team, each must become a true "outsider," living away from their families and the public eye for months at a time.
 Each member fills a role once filled by Batman, making this team a composite.
 This story arc ended with issue #25, and the series ended after 40 issues.